 Ever wonder how high to hang your artwork or how much room to leave between your couch and your coffee table?
 Of course you have!
 Even the most seasoned of decorators need a reminder every now and then about the basic rules of decorating.

-Curtains and drapes exist not only to keep out light and provide privacy, they offer a great opportunity to add softness, color and pattern to a room.
+Curtains and drapes exist not only to keep out light and provide privacy, but also they offer a great opportunity to add softness, color, and pattern to a room.
 Keep the following numbers in mind when hanging them.

 4” to 10”—The distance from window casing to end of curtain rod (excluding finials) on each side of the window.
 The greater the distance the wider the window will appear.